 *NEW* A guide to understanding prenatal screening for patients: including NIPT and more

-Non-invasive prenatal testing (NIPT) is a highly sensitive and specific way to screen for particular chromosome aneuploidies (an abnormal chromosome number (extra or missing)), in particular trisomies 13, 18 and 21/Down syndrome.
-NIPT can also be used for sex chromosome identification for the purpose of fetal sex determination where there is increased risk for an X-linked disorder or a sex chromosome abnormality.
+Cell-free DNA (cfDNA) prenatal screening, also known as non-invasive prenatal testing (NIPT) is a highly sensitive and specific way to screen for chromosome aneuploidies (an abnormal chromosome number (extra or missing)), in particular, trisomies 21, 13 and 18. cfDNA screening can also be used for sex chromosome identification for the purpose of fetal sex determination where there is increased risk for an X-linked disorder or a sex chromosome abnormality.

 Are of advanced maternal age, defined as 40 years of age or older at EDB

 Have a fetal nuchal translucency (NT) measurement of 3.5mm or greater